 The Palladian Academy Trust was formed in 2016.
 An Extended Leadership Team meets regularly.
-This is comprised of the headteachers of each school, HR, Finance, IT, CPLD Leads with Donna Tandy, Chief Executive Officer, Jo Marsh, Chief Operating Officer and Paul Jacobs, Director of School Improvement.
+This is comprised of the school leaders and central team leads, alongside Donna Tandy, Chief Executive Officer, Jo Marsh, Chief Operating Officer and Lisa Pollard, Director of Education.

 Why the name ‘Palladian Academy Trust’?
 The Palladian Bridge in Prior Park is a local landmark and since bridges connect people, the group felt this was a very appropriate emblem.
 This is reflected in our logo.